kjolley/BIGSdb_documentation/data_query.rst

 .. image:: /images/data_query/query_isolates4.png

 A tab will be displayed.
 Different options will be available here depending on the database.
+Queries will be combined from the values entered in all form sections.
 Possible options are:

 * Allele designations/scheme field values